 363 Ft.
 Elevation Gain / 96,518 Ft.
 Total Elevation Gain

 This morning was a mad flurry of activity.
 Before I went to bed, last night, I went to the front desk of the hotel and paid to extend our stay another day, even though we hopefully would not be staying past 1:00 PM.
-I on a rental car at an Enterprise Car Rental location, that happened to be right across the street from the hotel, and they had cars available..
-When the various businesses, we were going to call, started opening for business, Chris and I kicked in with the phone calls, per last night’s plan.
+I had found an available rental car at an Enterprise Car Rental location that happened to be right across the street from the hotel.
+When the various businesses we were going to call started opening for business, Chris and I kicked in with the phone calls, per last night’s plan.

 In January of this year, the Navajo Generating Station, formerly a major power source for the Four Corners region of the country, was demolished.
-And we passed another demolished coal fired generating station, as we entered Muskegon, Michigan.
-So I was surprised to see the coal fired generating station in Trenton still operating.
+We passed another demolished coal fired generating station, as we entered Muskegon, Michigan, so I was surprised to see the coal fired generating station in Trenton still operating.

 Throughout the day, I had been in touch with our Warm Showers host, Larry, and as we got closer to his house, I messaged him for recommendations of places we could get dinner en route to his house.
 He sent a few suggestions, and we picked Inky’s, an Italian food place, that happened to be right on the route.
 As we pulled up to the front door, the owner’s daughter came out and told us where we could safely secure our bikes to a fence behind the restaurant.
 Hmmm.
 This is usually not a good sign, but the restaurant is on a busy street, and someone could stop a vehicle and pretty easily grab one of our bikes.
 We appreciated her concern for us.
 It was Inky’s 64th anniversary, and the place wa decorated with balloons and banners, with many longtime customers there for dinner–and here walk in 3 bedraggled cyclists.
-The staff quickly seated and served us, which was very impressive, and while we were there, we had customers pop by our table to inquire about our trip, and it’s always fun talking about our trip.
+The staff quickly seated and served us, which was very impressive, and while we were there, we had customers pop by our table to inquire about our trip, a topic we always enjoy chatting about.
 We had a great meal, and I totally understand why the place is so popular.